 Remaining credits are taken as electives.
 To complete the degree candidates must pass an oral examination focusing on a specific period, genre or theme they have chosen in consultation with members of the Irish Studies faculty.
 Students interested in pursuing the concentration in Irish Literature and Cuture should register with Marjorie Howes at the beginning of their second year.

 This degree is offered through the English Department.
 Students take 30 credit hours (10 Courses) as follows:

-12 credit hours (4 Courses) in Irish Studies courses within the English Department.
-These courses are listed every semester at the Irish Studies Web site.
+12 credit hours (4 courses) in Irish Studies courses within the English Department.
+Courses are listed each semester on the Irish Studies Web site.

-3 credit hours (1 Course) in an Irish Studies course outside the English Department.
-These courses are listed every semester at the Irish Studies Web site.
+3 credit hours (1 course) in Irish Studies outside of the English Department.
+Courses are listed each semester on the Irish Studies Web site.